stackevo/spudreq/draft-trammell-spud-req.md

-Discussions about SPUD to date have focused on the possibility of in-band signaling from endpoints to middleboxes and back -- the signaling channel happens on the same 5-tuple as the data carried by the overlying transport.
-However, there are a wide variety of potential signaling arrangements: in-band signaling can be piggybacked (where signaling happens on packets sent by the overlying transport) and/or interleaved (where SPUD and the overlying transport each have their own packets).
+Discussions about SPUD to date have focused on the possibility of in-band signaling from endpoints to middleboxes and back -- the signaling channel happens on the same 5-tuple as the data carried by the superstrate.
+However, there are a wide variety of potential signaling arrangements: in-band signaling can be piggybacked (where signaling happens on packets sent by the superstrate) and/or interleaved (where SPUD and the superstrate each have their own packets).
 Signaling can also be out-of-band (on a different five tuple, or even over a completely different protocol).
-More discussion on the tradeoffs here is given in {{stackevo-explicit- coop}}.
+Out of band signaling for path-to-endpoint information can use direct return, allowing a device on the path to communicate directly with an endpoint (i.e., as with ICMP).
+More discussion on the tradeoffs here is given in {{stackevo-explicit-coop}}.

-The tradeoffs here must be carefully weighed, and the final approach may use a mix of all these communication patterns where SPUD provides different signaling patterns for different use case.
+The tradeoffs here must be carefully weighed, and the final approach may use a mix of all these communication patterns where SPUD provides different signaling patterns for different situations.
 E.g., a middlebox might need to generate out-of-band signals for error messages or can provide requested information in-band and feedback over the receiver if a minimum or maximum value from all SPUD-aware middleboxes on path should be discovered.